The Superconducting Quantum Materials and Systems Center (SQMS) Carolyn B. Parker Fellowship honors and preserves the legacy of the first

 of historically and contemporarily minoritized individuals underrepresented in science, technology, engineering and mathematics, and quantum

 computing research, specifically.
-One Fellowship will be awarded annually.
 This fellowship is sponsored by the Department of Energy Office of Science.

 The SQMS Carolyn B. Parker Fellowship is available to Black and African American scholars with a background in physics or engineering seeking a research

 assistantship.
 This is a unique opportunity to engage with the National Quantum Information Science Research Center, Superconducting Quantum Materials